archiejs/archiejs-core/README.md

 # ArchieJs introduction

 ArchieJs is a dependency chaining library, for breaking up large nodejs projects into independent loosely coupled modules.
-An Archiejs application is assembled together from modules, using recipes provided in json object.
-It's simpler than it sounds and great for maintaing a large codebase over a long period of time.
+An Archiejs application is assembled together from interdependent modules, using recipes provided in json object.
+It's simpler than it sounds and great for maintaing a large codebase over a longer period of time.

-Business logic is written in modules.
-Each module can provide for and consume from other modules.
-A module is similar to java packages (for a comparision).
-A module has a lifecycle, ie. they are initialized and terminated (optional).
+The business logic is written in modules.
+Each module can `provide for` and `consume from` other modules.
+Isolation of a module is similar to java packages (for a comparision).
+A module also has a lifecycle, ie. they are initialized, provide services to their consumers and terminated (optional).

-((Other features are built on top of this modular architecture - such as tools, breaking a monolith into different microservies, etc, etc.))
+(( Other features are built on top of this modular architecture - such as tools, breaking a monolith into different microservies, etc, etc. ))

 ## Advantages